flaviotvrs/mongodb-replication/README.md

 A node with priority 0 can vote for election but it cannot run for election.

 ## Setup your environment

 ### Infrastructure
+In order to be able to exercise all concepts of this lab please provision 3 virtual machines - or phisical machines - in a network where they can reach each other and install MongoDB version 5 on each of them.

+I've terraformed this required environment for you, please take a look at [this instructions](./infra/README.md).

+Or you can execute this script on a single machine, for example your own laptop.
+Just pretend that each running process of `mongod` is an independent node and it will work as well.

+### Initial setup
 Creating the keyfile:

 ```